- Search The Registry

 Massaquoi was fascinated and bothered by Africa.
 While appreciative that his father made possible his escape from post-World War II Germany, he eventually grew estranged from his father, whom he considered arrogant and somewhat tyrannical.
 However, the two reconciled just before his father's death which preceded Massaquoi's reconnecting with his maternal family in the United States.
 He emigrated to the United States in 1950.
 He served two years in the army as a paratrooper in the U.S. 82nd Airborne Division and fought in the Korean War.
 He later became a naturalized U.S. citizen.
-His GI bill helped fund his journalism degree from the University of Illinois at Urbana-Champaign and he worked on his masters at Northwestern University until the impending birth of his first son catapulted into his career at Jet magazine and then Ebony magazine, where he became managing editor.
+His GI bill helped fund his journalism degree from the University of Illinois at Urbana-Champaign.
+He worked on his master's at Northwestern University until the impending birth of his first son catapulted into his career at Jet magazine, then Ebony magazine, where he became managing editor.

-His position allowed him to interview many historical figures of the arts, politics, and 20th century American Civil Rights movement in America and Africa.
-He was interviewed in turn by Studs Terkel for his oral history The Good War and related his unique experiences in Germany under the Nazi government.
+His position allowed him to interview many historical figures of the arts, politics, and the 20th-century American Civil Rights movement in America and Africa.
+He was interviewed in turn by Studs Terkel for his oral history, The Good War, and related his unique experiences in Germany under the Nazi government.
 In his autobiography, Destined to Witness, Massaquoi describes his childhood and youth in Hamburg during the Nazis' rise to power.
 His book provides a unique point of view: he was one of the very few German-born children of German and African descent.